Connect with us

 “Planned new bank lending include a possible IDA partial risk project guarantee on the $1.5 billion Nairobi-Nakuru-Mau Summit Toll Road with IFC participating as an investor,” the World Bank said.

-A bank guarantee promises that in case a contractor defaults on its loans the bank will cover the costs or loses.
+A bank guarantee promises that in case a contractor defaults on its loans the bank will cover the costs or losses.
 It reassures vendors who may need to provide their products or services on credit to complete their part of the project.

 The project will involve upgrading the existing 175km A8 road from Rironi to Mau Summit into a four-lane dual carriageway, and the rehabilitation of the two-lane A8 South Road between Rironi and Naivasha.